CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-05.md

 ## Lab Objectives

-- Task 1 - Explore lab scenario
+- Task 1 - Explore the lab scenario
-- Task 2 - Setting up Microsoft Copilot Studio and Create your first Copilot
+- Task 2 - Setting up Microsoft Copilot Studio and creating your first Copilot
 - Task 3 - Create a New Topic
 - Task 4 - Test your Copilot

-## Task 1 - Explore lab scenario
+## Task 1 - Explore the Lab Scenario

 The power of Machine Learning also comes into play when dealing with human-to-machine interfaces.
-While classical interfaces like native or web applications are ubiquitous, the new approaches based on conversational AI are becoming increasingly popular.
+While classical interfaces like native or web applications are ubiquitous, new approaches based on conversational AI are becoming increasingly popular.
 Having the capability to interact with intelligent services using natural language is quickly becoming the norm rather than the exception.
 Using Conversational AI, analysts can find the research of interest by using simple natural language phrases.

 With Machine Learning (ML) and Natural Language Processing (NLP), Human Machine Interface (HMI) technologies are enjoying an increased adoption year over year.
 By 2021, [the growth of chatbots in this space is expected to be 25.07%](https://www.technavio.com/report/chatbot-market-industry-analysis).